LHSB1234/LHSB1234/README.md

 **Hi 👋, I'm Leonardo Bento**

-I am a fullstack developer from Brazil
+I am a full stack developer student from Brazil

 * 🔭 Working in projects using HTML, CSS, Javascript and Python
 * 🌱 Learning PHP and C#